 Attend a Cultural Event at the New York Public LibraryAttend a Cultural Event at the New York Public Library

 The Public Library is hard to miss, but the Schwarzman building is less well-known on 42nd Street and 5th Avenue.
 This architectural gem is free to visit and hosts archival photographs and lectures by acclaimed authors.

 Kayak the Hudson RiverKayak the Hudson River

-From mid-May to mid-October, you can take out a kayak on the Hudson River for free.
+You can take out a free kayak on the Hudson River from mid-May to mid-October.
 Just head to Pier 26 in Tribeca.
 It’s first to come, first serve, so make sure to get there early.

 Distilling Company Tour and tastingDistilling Company Tour and tasting

 Feel in the mood to try some gin and whiskey?
-One of Brooklyn’s best distilleries does free tours on the weekends between 2 pm and 5 pm.
+One of Brooklyn’s best distilleries does free weekend tours between 2 pm and 5 pm.

 The Galleries of ChelseaThe Galleries of Chelsea

-Art lovers won’t want to miss the chance for free galleries, and Chelsea is where you can find most of them.
-Check the guide for listings and try to make your visit on Tuesdays for wine-and-cheese openings.
+Art lovers won’t miss the chance for free galleries, and Chelsea is where you can find most of them.
+Check the guide for listings, and try to make your visit on Tuesdays for wine-and-cheese openings.

 The New York Earth RoomThe New York Earth Room